 State and local governments have also enacted fair chance hiring laws, varying their requirements.
 For example:

-• New York City: Employers cannot inquire about criminal history until after extending a conditional job offer.
+- New York City: Employers cannot inquire about criminal history until after extending a conditional job offer.
 If an offer is rescinded, employers must provide a written explanation and allow the candidate to respond.
+And the Clean Slate Act has specific requirements for handling criminal history information.

 Additionally, several federal laws extend equal employment opportunities to people with convictions and protected group members.